 When stepping on the path to justice and accountability, Activists face both persecution and prosecution by systems that are not just, they are political.
 I am not, simply, a victim speaking out, I am an Activist against violence.
 I am fighting for humanity.
 I not only represent myself but also those whose voices were stolen.

-I am not a "Karen".
-I am a woman who was beaten down, and up, in an unimaginable darkness of evil, where I was groomed and conditioned to accept the violence, and holding the man who abused me accountable.
+I was beaten down, and up, in an unimaginable darkness of evil, where I was groomed and conditioned to accept the violence, and holding the man who abused me accountable.
 When I escaped into the light I became more terrified than I was while in the dark.
 I learned who and what my abuser is and continues to prove.
 This is what fuels my determination to hold him accountable.
 He is dangerous.
 A ticking time bomb as he races to destroy my character and my new life.
 He’s doing exactly what he said he’d do if I escaped and held him accountable.
 He's managing a smear campaign.

 It took me four times to make a final break from the perpetrator.
 He could no longer convince me he would change and his threats of revenge porn, of fucking up my life for as long as he lives, of making me out to be a racist, could no longer keep me hostage to his delusions, manipulations, false accusations and violence.